seL4/website/About/FAQ.md

 seL4 is also used for [research] and [education].

-From a legal stand point, seL4 is open source, with a liberal license model for user-level code.
+seL4 is open source, with a liberal license model for user-level code.
 See the [license page] for more detail.

 ### What are the licensing conditions?